gkamradt/LLMTest_NeedleInAHaystack/README.md

 - `evaluator` - The evaluator, which can either be a `model` or `LangSmith`.
 See more on `LangSmith` below.
 If using a `model`, only `openai` is currently supported.
 Defaults to `openai`.
 - `model_name` - Model name of the language model accessible by the provider.
 Defaults to `gpt-3.5-turbo-0125`
 - `evaluator_model_name` - Model name of the language model accessible by the evaluator.
 Defaults to `gpt-3.5-turbo-0125`

-### Environment Variables

-- `NIAH_API_KEY` - API key for interacting with the model.
-Depending on the provider, this gets used appropriately with the correct sdk.
-- `EVALUATOR_API_KEY` - API key to use if `openai` evaluation strategy is used.

 ## The Test